Jermuk Travel Guide – Spa Town, Waterfalls & Hiking in Vayots Dzor

 - From Yerevan by bus or marshrutka – Buses and minibuses run from Yerevan’s main bus terminals to Jermuk and nearby towns.
 Services may be less frequent than on the northern routes, so it’s wise to check schedules in advance.

 - From Tatev or Goris – Jermuk is also reachable from the south-eastern part of Armenia, making it easy to combine with visits to Tatev Monastery and the Wings of Tatev cable car.
+For a guided option, Tatev monastery tours from Yerevan can be paired with a Jermuk stop on the same southern loop.

 Once in Jermuk, the town is small enough to explore on foot, with taxis and local transport available for visits to the nearby waterfalls and viewpoints.